PipedreamHQ/pipedream/docs/docs/event-sources/README.md

 - You get a unique HTTP endpoint that you can send any HTTP request to.
 - You can view the details of any HTTP request sent to your endpoint: its payload, headers, and more.
-- You can delete the source and its associated events once you're done.
+- You can add actions that are executed after the source is triggered by an HTTP request

-HTTP sources are essentially [request bins](https://requestbin.com) that can be managed via API.
+HTTP sources are essentially [request bins](https://requestbin.com) that can be extended off of with composible actions.

 HTTP sources are a good example of how you can turn an event stream into an API: the HTTP requests are the **event stream**, generated from your application, client browsers, webhooks, etc. Then, you can retrieve HTTP requests via Pipedream's [**REST API**](/api/rest/), or stream them directly to other apps using the [SSE interface](/api/sse/).